 Meanwhile, six (6) countries in Asia are included in the Top 20 with the highest amount of precipitation in the year 2014.
 Malaysia ranked 7th with 2,875 mm; Brunei is 8th with 2,722 mm; Indonesia is 9th with 2,702 mm; Bangladesh is 10th with 2,666 mm; Singapore is 13th with 2,497 mm; and the Philippines is 17th with 2,348 mm.

 Take note that the higher the numbers are indicated on the table, the more intense the rainfall in the country is.

 AVERAGE PRECIPITATION IN DEPTH

 Now, to measure rainfall, experts would usually use rain gauges.
-Rain gauges are sophisticated measurements that allow weather observers to measure the precipitation in a more accurate manner.
-They “measure” the depth of the rain that falls onto the area.
-It is difficult to measure the water that falls onto the ground because some go down the slope or some are absorbed by the soil.
-In this situation, weather experts use an instrument that could provide an estimation for the volume of rainfall.
-It should be remembered, however, that the data from the rain gauge may not represent the entire area.
+They employ rain gauges to accurately measure the depth of rain that falls in an area.
+The experts may find it difficult to measure the water that falls onto the ground because some go down the slope or some are absorbed by the soil.
+In this situation, weather experts use an instrument that could provide an estimation of the volume of rainfall.
+We should remember, however, that the data from the rain gauge may not represent the entire area.
 For example, when the news says, “During Tropical Storm Ondoy (int’l name Ketsana), the PAGASA Science Garden [in Diliman, Quezon City, Philippines] measured 341 mm of rain in a span of 6 hours” it means that only the rain in the Science Garden was measured.
 It may or may not be similar to the measurement of the downpour outside the Science Garden.

 It should be noted that the higher the water goes up to the gauge, the more intense rainfall there is in the area.